JSON-LD for SEO: The Guide to Structured Data

 Schema types matched with page intent (Service for service page, BlogPosting for article)

-All @id references checked (Organization @id correct, WebSite @id correct)
+All @id references checked (Organization @id is correct, WebSite @id is correct)

 Tested with Google Rich Results Test